inappstory/android-sdk/docs/Migrations.md

 Added UGC Editor feature.
 [Here](https://github.com/inappstory/ugc-android-sdk#readme) is described its usage.

 ### From 1.6.x or 1.7.x to 1.8.x
-Added new feeds feature to `StoriesList` and onboarding stories now has public `feed` parameter.
+Added new feeds feature to `StoriesList` and onboarding stories now has public `String feed` parameter.
 [Here](https://github.com/inappstory/android-sdk/blob/main/docs/StoriesList.md#stories-feed) is described its usage.

-Callback for `StoriesList` and its adapter has beed changed (added `feed` parameter to methods).
+Callback for `StoriesList` and its adapter has beed changed (added `String feed` parameter to methods).

 ```java
 interface ListCallback {